codio/knowledge/source/common/develop/projects/project-settings.rst

 - Protect Dynamic Ports.
 Enable to restrict preview to the owner of the box; disable to allow preview of the box to anyone who knows the box url.
 This setting is only available from **Project > Settings**.
 - Stack Settings - specify current stack and version used in your project.
 - Forwarding Settings - enable SSH forwarding.
 See :ref:`Access Codio Box via SSH <ssh>` for more information.
+- Gigaboxes Settings - set this to the a larger size if you have a memory intensive project.
+You must first request a larger box for your organization.

 You can also perform the following tasks from the project settings: